blasguzman/dwolla-php/README.md

 ---

-There are 8 quickstart files which will walk you through working with `dwollaphp`'s classes/endpoint groupings.
+There are 8 quickstart files which will walk you through working with `dwolla-php`'s classes/endpoint groupings.

 * `account.php`: Retrieve account information, such as balance.
 * `checkouts.php`: Offsite-gateway endpoints, server-to-server checkout example.